How to Make Money on Amazon (14 Popular Methods)

 10. Work from home for Amazon

 While Amazon is headquartered in Seattle, you don’t have to live there to work for the company.
-Amazon offers a number of work-from-home positions that are available on a part-time, full-time, or seasonal basis.
+Amazon offers a number of work-from-home positions that are available on a part-, full-time, or seasonal basis.
 It’s important to note that these are work-from-home opportunities rather than jobs at local Amazon fulfillment centers which require you to work onsite.

-*SECOND PASS*

-How to Make Money on Amazon (14 Popular Methods)